Chia Pet

 Chia Pets are American styled terracotta figurines used to sprout chia, where the chia sprouts grow within a couple of weeks to resemble the animal's fur or hair.
 Moistened chia seeds (Salvia hispanica) are applied to a grooved terracotta figurine.

-The Chia Pet is marketed by Joe Pedott and produced by San Francisco, California-based company Joseph Enterprises, Inc. He originally developed the idea for Chia Pets after visiting Mexico and seeing Oaxacan artisans using sprouted chia seeds in their artwork.
+The Chia Pet was marketed and popularized by Joseph Pedott.
+Pedott first learned about "something called the Chia Pet" being imported from Oaxaca, Mexico, when he attended a housewares show in Chicago in 1977.
+Negotiating the rights from importer Walter Houston, Pedott began marketing Chia Pets in the US.

 The first Chia Pet was created on September 8, 1977.
 A trademark registration was filed on Monday, October 17, 1977.
-Pedott first learned about "something called the Chia Pet" being imported from Mexico when he attended a housewares show in Chicago in 1977.
-Negotiating the rights, Pedott began marketing Chia Pets in the US.
+They were produced by Pedott's San Francisco-based company, Joseph Enterprises, Inc., which was purchased by National Entertainment Collectibles Association in 2018.
 They achieved popularity in the 1980s following the 1982 release of a ram, the first widely distributed Chia Pet.
+Originally made in Mexico, Chia Pets are now produced in China.

-The catchphrase sung in the TV commercial as the plant grows in time lapse is "Ch-ch-ch-chia!".
+The catchphrase sung in the TV commercial as the plant grows in time lapse is "Ch-ch-ch-chia!"
 This catchphrase originated at an agency brainstorming meeting, where one of the individuals present pretended to stutter the product name.
-As of 2019, approximately 15 million Chia Pets were sold annually with most sales during the holiday season.
-Originally made in Mexico, Chia Pets are now produced in China.
+As of 2019, approximately 15 million Chia Pets were sold annually, with most sales happening during the holiday season.
+In 2000, a Chia Pet was included inside a New York Times time capsule to be opened in the year 3000.

-A range of generic animals has been produced, including a turtle, pig, puppy, kitten, frog, and hippopotamus.
+A range of generic animals has been produced, including a hedgehog, turtle, pig, puppy, kitten, frog, and hippopotamus.
 Cartoon characters have also been licensed, including Garfield, Scooby-Doo, Looney Tunes, Shrek, The Simpsons, and SpongeBob.
-Additionally, there are Chia Pets depicting real people, including Barack Obama and Bob Ross.
+Additionally, there are Chia Pets depicting real people, including Barack Obama, Bob Ross, and Donald Trump.

-Joseph Enterprises sells replacement seeds for Chia products and also sells chia seeds in bulk as a nutritional supplement.